earlycamp/puppet/reverseGameTeams.md

 If the user gets the answer right:

     You are correct username!
-You scored 1 point for {TeamName}.
+You scored 1 point for {TeamName}. {TeamName} now has Z points.
     Do you want to:
         a.
 Play again?
         b.
 Exit the game?

+Where Z is the total score of the game.

 If the user gets the answer wrong:

     OOps username!
 That is wrong!
-You scored 0 points for {TeamName}.
+You scored 0 points for {TeamName}. {TeamName} now has Z points.
     Do you want to:
         a.
 Try again?
         b.
 Exit the game?